sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 Someone - rather, something - blinked into existence opposite them at the boardroom table.

-It was unmistakably the Subcon Snatcher.
+It was a strange entity, an almost completely black... *thing*, its only details two bright glowing eyes and a similarly luminescent fanged mouth, curled into a thin smile.

+Both birds floundered backward, crashing out of their chairs.

+"**YOU!**" cried the Conductor as he got to his feet first.
+"Yer that Snatcher of Subcon Forest, ain't ye?!"

+"***A pleasure to meet me properly, I'm sure.***" His smile grew into a grin.

 After the Conductor's shock had worn off, he pulled one of his blades from his coat and brandished it at the Snatcher.
 "I dunno how yer got here, but yer **not** gettin' anywhere near my soul!"

-"***Any other day, birdbrain.***" Snatcher reclined in the chair he'd chosen. "***I'm glad I've found the both of you in one place.
+"***Any other day, birdbrain.***" Snatcher reclined in the chair he'd chosen. "***No, I'm just playing messenger today, and I'm rather glad I've found the both of you in one place.
 I'm afraid I bear the bad news that your... 'diva' is about to leave the planet for good.***"

 "What have you done to her?!"
 Grooves got to his feet, staring the spirit down.

 "If you so much as lay a finger on 'er after everything she's done..." began the Conductor.

 "***No, you morons!
-She wants to take her spaceship and leave!
-I don't want her to go, am i right in saying the two of you don't want to see her leave?***"
+It's not me this time!
+She's taking off on her own!***"